-Enter dust free tomb focussed on the threshold that objects step through in order to become archival.
+Enter dust free tomb focused on the threshold that objects step through in order to become archival.
 The first element looked at the obsolescence of Sony MiniDiscs.
 I wanted to explore how these semi-digital devices are fetishistic when it comes to collections.

 For the second part of the performance I presented a jumper to the group.
 I read a text written from the perspective of the jumper.
 My intention was to explore how objects in a personal archive can have a voice of their own.
 A voice to question their viability in the appraisal process.

 For the final part of the performance I used a photographic slide projector with wired remote.
-I also wanted to look familial memory as an archive.
+I also wanted to look at familial memory as an archive.
 My grandfather introduced photographic slides film to me.
-I went through slides that showed both his past-life observations, and those of my own too.
+I went through slides that showed both his past observations, and those of my own too.